 If you don’t have a credit card, or the transaction is under £100 in value, then the best option is to pay the whole amount by debit card.

 MasterCard and Visa operate a chargeback scheme that will generally pay out should your travel plans disintegrate before you set off.

 And that’s a lot better than paying by cash, cheque, pre-paid card or bank transfer, with which you receive no protection at all.

-There is a lot of confusion around the financial protection offered by organisations such as ATOL and ABTA, with many holidaymakers failing to understand what’s on offer and getting mixed up regarding the benefits offered by the various schemes.
+There is a lot of confusion around the financial protection offered by ATOL and ABTA, with many holidaymakers failing to understand what’s on offer and getting mixed up regarding the benefits offered by the various schemes.

 That’s hardly surprising when you consider that ATOL holders can also be ABTA members, and ABTA members can sell trips that are not ATOL covered.

 So, to help keep it simple, we advise looking out for companies that can book your trip with what is known as ATOL cover, which ensures that you will be looked after if either all or part of the travel you have booked goes wrong.
 All of the holiday partners on TravelSupermarket are protected by ATOL.